kscalelabs/store/README.md

 docker run -d -p 8080:8080 amazon/dynamodb-local  # Start the container in the background
 ```

-Create a test database by running the creation script:
+Initialize the test databases by running the creation script:

 ```bash
 python -m store.app.api.db